davydovanton/awesome-hanami/README.md

 * [shoulda-hanami](https://github.com/mcorp/shoulda-hanami) - Making tests easy on the fingers and eyes, but on hanami (old shoulda-lotus)

 ### Validation and Alerts
-* [alert-messages-for-hanami](https://github.com/cabeza-de-termo/alert-messages-for-hanami) - Helper to add alert messages (including flash .. aah! messages) to an Hanami application.
+* [alert-messages-for-hanami](https://github.com/cabeza-de-termo/alert-messages-for-hanami) - Helper to add alert messages (including flash .. aah! messages) to a Hanami application.
 * [validation-messages-for-hanami](https://github.com/cabeza-de-termo/validation-messages-for-hanami) - Helper to customize the validation messages in Hanami application views.

 ### Text Editor Plugins